-- a significant natural area identified on their property in the District Plan; or - have voluntarily retired land with high ecological value solely for conservation purposes, where the land is being sustainably managed and subject of a protective covenant or by other legal mechanism providing similar protection to a protective covenant.
+- a significant natural area identified on their property in the District Plan, or - have voluntarily retired land with high ecological value solely for conservation purposes, where the land is being sustainably managed and subject of a protective covenant or by other legal mechanism providing similar protection to a protective covenant.

-- 1. The Council may remit rates for properties protected for ecological value that meet the following criteria: - a) The land must be protected either by having a significant natural area identified in the District Plan, or by way of a protective covenant, or by other legal mechanism providing similar protection to a protective covenant. - b) Where the property is protected by way of a protective covenant or by other legal mechanism providing similar protection to a protective covenant: - i) The protective covenant or other legal mechanism must meet the requirements of the District Plan for legal protection of the special ecological features to achieve the protective outcome. - ii) The protected area meets the significance criteria for protected areas in the District Plan. - iii) Evidence of the legal protection mechanism and a plan to sustainably manage the ecological values of the protected natural features must be provided with the application.
+- 1. The Council may remit rates for properties protected for ecological value that meet the following criteria: - a) The land must be protected either by having a significant natural area identified in the District Plan, or by way of a protective covenant, or by other legal mechanism providing similar protection to a protective covenant - b) Where the property is protected by way of a protective covenant or by other legal mechanism providing similar protection to a protective covenant: - i) The protective covenant or other legal mechanism must meet the requirements of the District Plan for legal protection of the special ecological features to achieve the protective outcome. - ii) The protected area meets the significance criteria for protected in the District Plan. - iii) Evidence of the legal protection mechanism and a plan to sustainably manage the ecological values of the protected natural features. - iv) The area of land containing the protected natural features must be readily identified and able to be measured distinctly from the total area of the property. - 2.
+The Council will remit the general rate pro-rata to the land value of the area protected to the total area of the property, with the following criteria to assess the amount of remission: - a) The general rate of the area pro-rata will be remitted by 50 per cent where the protected area is protected by virtue of identification as a significant natural area in the District Plan. - b) The general rate of the area pro-rata will be remitted by 100 per cent where the protected area is protected by a protective covenant or other legal mechanism providing similar protection.

-- iv) The area of land containing the protected natural features must be readily identified and able to be measured distinctly from the total area of the property. - 2.
-Any remission of the general rate will be pro-rated to the land value of the area protected to the total area of the property, with the following criteria to assess the amount of remission: - a) Fifty per cent of the general rate on the protected area will be remitted where the protection is by virtue of identification as a significant natural area in the District Plan. - b) One hundred per cent of the general rate on the protected area will be remitted where the protection is by a protective covenant or other legal mechanism providing similar protection. - 3.
-A property is considered to be identified in the District Plan as having a significant natural area, for the purposes of this policy, if either: - a) A significant natural area is identified on that property in an operative District Plan, or - b) A significant natural area is identified on that property in a proposed District Plan but only if: - i) no submissions in opposition have been made and the time for making submissions has expired; or - ii) all submissions in opposition, and any appeals, have been determined, withdrawn, or dismissed. - 4.
-For the avoidance of doubt, a property becomes ineligible for a rates remission if the natural area is destroyed (or pro-rata to the area destroyed), regardless of whether a resource consent is issued or not.
+- 3. In this policy a property is considered to be identified in the District Plan as having a significant natural area if either: - a) A significant natural area is identified on that property in an operative District Plan, or - b) A significant natural area is identified on that property in a proposed District Plan but only if: - i) no submissions in opposition have been made and the time for making submissions has expired; or - ii) all submissions in opposition, and any appeals, have been determined, withdrawn, or dismissed. - 4.
+For the avoidance of doubt, a property becomes ineligible for a rates remission if the natural area is destroyed (or pro rata to the area destroyed), regardless of whether a resource consent is issued or not.

-Rates Policy 7: Remission of uniform annual general charges on rating units which are used for residential purposes and which include a separately inhabited part occupied by a dependent member of the family of the owner of the rating unit
+Remission of uniform annual general charges on rating units which are used for residential purposes and which include a separately inhabited part occupied by a dependent member of the family of the owner of the rating unit